ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 #.
 Copy content from the source (old) collection to the target collection.
 #.
 Deprecate the module/plugin with ``removal_version`` scheduled for the next major version in ``meta/runtime.yml`` of the source collection.
 The deprecation must be released after the copied content has been included in a release of the target collection.
 #.
-When the next major release comes:
+When the next major release of the old collection is prepared:

   * remove the module/plugin from the source collection and its symlink stored in ``plugin/modules`` directory if appropriate (mainly when removing from ``community.general`` and ``community.network``)
   * remove its unit and integration tests, specific module utils, and documentation fragments if there are any in the source collection